 This is a complex issue, so get help from an expert if there is not one in your organization.
 There is no substitute for a person who knows how technology tools are being used in nonprofit and nongovernmental organizations.
 Make sure you have a nonprofit-focused technologist included in all discussions about your data and tools.
 When someone understands what you want to accomplish and how you plan to accomplish it, they can then suggest tools to help you act faster or more effectively.
 In technology staff and consultants, our community has a wonderful resource to help them benefit from tools that use technology – take advantage of that.

-Here are 10 things that organizations need to make effective use of technology tools.
+Here are 10 truths for organizations who want to make effective use of technology tools.

 After people, Data is Your Most Important Resource